-If you have a Let's Ecnrypt certificate installed and configured for your website, we would recommend that you select the Full Strict option.
-Let's Ecnrypt certificates are renewed automatically, so that's the best option in this case.
-However, if you use a regular, paid SSL certificate, your site won't be accessible if it is expired and you don't change the CloudFlare settings to Flexible or Off.
+If you have a Let's Encrypt certificate installed and configured for your website, we would recommend that you select the Full Strict option.
+Let's Encrypt certificates are renewed automatically, so that's the best option in this case.
+However, if you use a regular, paid SSL certificate, your site won't be accessible if it is expired and you don't change the Cloudflare settings to Flexible or Off.

 For details on how to configure some of the popular applications to open via HTTPS you can check the following articles: